andrewiethoff/Locacore.TextComparer/README.md

 ### Comparer configuration

-The two comparators can be configured via two parameters.
+The two comparators can be configured in one parameter.

 Setting | Default Value | Description
 ------- | ------------- | -----------
 MinimumSizeForRangesOfDifferentText | 3 | Sometimes there are several differences nearby.
 E.g., if the two texts "Lorem *ipsum* dolor" and "Lorem *insom* dolor" are compared, the result could be that either *p* and *u* are marked as different (different to *n* and *o*), or (as both are within the minimum size) *psu* will be detected as different (different to *nso*).
 Two nearby segments of different texts will be merged when within the minimum size.
-ExpandRangesOfDifferentTextToWordBoundaries | true | Setting this flag will expand found differences to match word boundaries.
-For example, if the two texts "Lorem *ipsum* dolor" and "Lorem *ipsem* dolor" are compared, the result will be either that *ipsem* is marked as different (true) or *e* (false)

 ### Performance